Liviu Dragnea: As cabinet minister

 In January 2009, following the resignation of Gabriel Oprea, Dragnea was named Interior Minister.
 He announced his priorities as being the safety of children in school, the safety of citizens on the street, decentralisation and administrative reform.
 Twelve days later, he resigned, citing a lack of resources and funds to implement his plans.
 There was speculation that he was forced out by party president Mircea Geoană and Sector 5 Mayor Marian Vanghelie for refusing to name an individual suggested by the latter as a secretary of state at the ministry.
 Also, his brief tenure was rocked by an armed robbery in Braşov and an arms theft from a depot in Ciorogârla.
 He remained county council president at the time and continued to be a vehement critic of the PSD—PDL alliance (which he opposed from the start), referring to Transport Minister Radu Berceanu as a "nitwit" and to Prime Minister Boc as a "whippersnapper".
 He became secretary general of the PSD in July 2009.

 At the December 2012 parliamentary election, Dragnea won a seat for Teleorman County with 71.5% of the vote.
 Later that month, he resigned his position in the county council, and was named Regional Development Minister as well as one of three deputy premiers to Prime Minister Victor Ponta.
 Simultaneously, he left the county council leadership.
 In early 2013, he left the party secretary general position, soon becoming executive president.
 Following a cabinet reshuffle in December 2014, he lost the deputy premiership but retained the Regional Development portfolio.

 Social Democratic leadership

-In July 2015, following Ponta's resignation as PSD president, Dragnea ran to replace him on an interim basis, and defeated Rovana Plumb on a 65-18 margin.
+In July 2015, following Ponta's resignation as PSD president, Dragnea ran to replace him on an interim basis, and defeated Rovana Plumb on a 65–18 margin.
 In October, he was the sole candidate to run for party leader in a ballot open to all party members; 97% voted in his favor.

 In the December 2016 parliamentary election, Dragnea retained his own seat in the Chamber while leading the PSD to victory.
 He was subsequently elected Chamber President.

-Through Elliott Broidy's efforts, Dragnea and another Romanian politician met President Donald Trump at the Trump International Hotel in Washington during inauguration week in January 2017 after which Dragnea, who wanted a close relationship between Romania and the United States, posted on his facebook page that President Trump said "We will make it happen!
-Romania is important for us!"
-Broidy was attempting to gain contracts between his Virginia-based private security company Circinus and the Romanian government.
+Dragnea and another Romanian politician met President Donald Trump at the Trump International Hotel in Washington during inauguration week in January 2017 after which Dragnea, who wanted a close relationship between Romania and the United States, posted on his Facebook page that President Trump said "We will make it happen!
+Romania is important for us!".